The cause of eosinophilic fasciitis is unknown. The disorder occurs mostly in middle-aged men but can occur in women and children.

 Diagnosis of eosinophilic fasciitis is confirmed by biopsy, which should be deep enough to include fascia and adjacent muscle fibers.
 Characteristic findings are inflammation of the fascia, with or without eosinophils.

 Most patients respond rapidly to high doses of prednisone (40 to 60 mg once a day followed by gradual reduction to 5 to 10 mg a day as soon as the fasciitis resolves).
-Continued low doses may be required for 2 to 5 years.
-Some patients require longer courses and possibly other drugs (eg, hydroxychloroquine, methotrexate, azathioprine, rituximab, mycophenolate mofetil, cyclosporine).
-There are no controlled drug trials to guide therapy.
+Continued low doses may be required for a few years.
+Despite a scarcity of controlled drug trials to guide therapy, observational data have shown that the combination of corticosteroids and methotrexate is more likely to lead to complete treatment response than corticosteroids alone.
+If methotrexate is contraindicated, other drugs such as azathioprine or mycophenolate mofetil can be used as well.

 Surgical release of contractions and the carpal tunnel may be necessary.

-Patients develop symmetric and painful inflammation, swelling, and induration of the arms and legs with a characteristic orange-peel appearance.
+Patients develop symmetric and painful swelling and induration of the arms and legs with a characteristic orange-peel appearance.

-Although cutaneous manifestations may suggest systemic sclerosis, patients with eosinophilic fasciitis usually do not have Raynaud phenomenon and acral involvement with telangiectasia, or visceral changes (eg, esophageal dysmotility).
+Although cutaneous manifestations may suggest systemic sclerosis, patients with eosinophilic fasciitis usually do not have Raynaud syndrome, distal skin involvement often with telangiectasia, nail-fold changes, or visceral changes (eg, esophageal dysmotility).

 Confirm the diagnosis with a biopsy that includes fascia and adjacent muscle.